135compact.com 110 cartridge ultra compact cameras How to replace a Kodak K or 7R31 type K battery (Eveready 538)

 Assembly cells, 3 different V625U cells and the old parts.

-The new cells put into the old case.
-They are nearly the same diameter, but about 0.5mm thicker than the old ones, so you have to force a bit.
+new cells put into the old case.
+They are nearly the same diameter, but

 The new cells fit.
 They still have to be connected to each other.